 On the demo screen, a panoramic image will be displayed below which, you will see a button that says 'OMNIDIRECTIONAL.'

 Once the image is loaded and the instruction saying 'Click to start' or 'Tap to start' appears, you can start playing sound by clicking (tapping) on the image.

-The figure below shows polar patterns of the 'Ominidirectional,' 'Cardioid'
+The figure below shows polar patterns of the 'Ominidirectional,' 'Cardioid,'

-and 'Narrow' directionalities.
+'Narrow' and 'Narrower' directionalities.

 You can control the target direction by panning the image.
 If you are using a mobile device, panning can be controlled by the rotary motion of the device.